dericko/sepharad-charts/README.md

 ## Method

-It's really just a slideshow that I made in Apple Keynote...
+It's really just a slideshow...

 I'll turn it into a Next.js site when I have the time.